When you speak, are you aware of what you're revealing?

 Words alone don't persuade people of these things, because audiences have learned not to trust words this blindly.
 And data may be powerful, but it's almost never powerful enough by itself.
 What you show matters as much and sometimes more.
 So the next time you speak, make a conscious effort to be sure your body language display supports and doesn't detract from what you're saying.
 If you're not sure whether it does, ask friends and colleagues to give you feedback.

 3. How to Command Space.
-At The Genard Method, I give all my clients and trainees the same advice, whatever their level of competence or expertise: You need to get out of your head and into your body.
+At my company, Public Speaking International, I give all my clients and trainees the same advice, whatever their level of competence or expertise: You need to get out of your head and into your body.
 That's because most of us are guilty of "Talking Head Syndrome," in which we act as though we were brains perched on a lectern, spewing out pure wisdom!
 Of course, the reality is that you are a body in performance when you present.
 And that body has a critical part to play in your effectiveness as a speaking performer.

 Here are 4 ways to "command space" when you speak to allow this to happen: